avidbiscuit/ait-wiki/content/blocks/waypoint-bank.md

 ![Waypoint Bank Recipe](images/waypoint_bank/waypoint_bank_recipe.png)

-## How do I use the Waypoint Bank?
+## How Do I Use the Waypoint Bank?

 The Waypoint Bank has 16 slots which you can insert a [Waypoint Cartrage](../../items/) into by interacting with one of the slots(Normally by right clicking it).
 If you **sneak** and **Interact** it.